-A school which does not fit clearly into one of the categories in the Table should be included under the category that is a 'Best Fit', see ALLOCATION CRITERIA #4.
+A school that does not fit clearly into one of the categories in the Table should be included under the category that is a 'Best Fit', see ALLOCATION CRITERIA #4.

-Γ School Type >= School Rate Peak Enrolment Small School # of Grades in the
+School Type >= Peak Enrolment School Rate Peak Enrolment Small School FTE funded enrolment # of grades in the Grade

-ı Peak Enrolment FTE funded Grade

-L enrolment limits Configuration
+reak Enfolment limits Configuration

-K to 3 \$ 510 40 80 3.5
+K to 3 \$520 40 80 3.5

-I K to 6 \$ 1428 80 150 6.5
+K to 6 \$1,457 80 150 6.5

-K to 9 \$ 1632 80 220 9.5
+K to 9 \$1,665 80 220 9.5

-Γ K to 12 \$ 2550 80 290 12.5
+K to 12 \$2,601 80 290 12.5

-^{}Smoothing factor: school rate / FTE funded enrolment limit minus Peak Enrolment
+^{}Smoothing factor: school rate/FTE funded enrolmentlimit minus Peak Enrolment

-- 1. Small Schools by Necessity funding is provided to a school jurisdiction in which the 'distance between schools' is such that the transportation of students from one school to another school of the same school jurisdiction is not practical.
+- Small Schools by Necessity funding is provided to a school jurisdiction in which the 'distance between schools' is such that the transportation of students from one school to another school of the same school jurisdiction is not practical.
 'Distance between schools' is defined as 25 kilometres by highway in a rural district or 6 kilometres by highway in an urban district.
-If there are no schools within the 'distance between schools' that can accommodate the additional students because of capacity or grade level considerations a school will be considered necessary. - 2.
+If there are no schools within the 'distance between schools' that can accommodate the additional students because of capacity or grade level considerations, a school will be considered necessary. - 2.
 Capacity of a school will be determined in consultation with Alberta Infrastructure.
 A school with a utilization of 85% is fully utilized. - 3.
-Examples of 'Best Fit' relative to school categories in Tables 1 and 2 are a school with enrolment in grades 7 to 9 or a school with enrolment in K to 8, the 'Best Fit' category is K to 9. - 4.
-Students enrolled in Home education programs, charter schools, outreach programs, on-line programs and Hutterite Colony Schools are not counted for funding under this section. - 5.
-Beginning in the 2004-2005 school year school jurisdictions will receive Small Schools by Necessity funding for those schools closed that would have qualified as a Necessary Small School.
-The funding will be provided at a declining rate as follows:
+Examples of 'Best Fit' relative to school categories in Tables 1 and 2 are a school with enrolment in Grades 7 to 9 or a school with enrolment in K to 8, the 'Best Fit' category is K to 9. - 4.
+Students enrolled in Home education programs, charter schools, and Hutterite Revised Colony Schools are not counted for funding under this section. - 5.
+In the 2004-2005 school year school jurisdictions started to receive Small Schools by Necessity funding for those schools closed that would have qualified as a Necessary Small School.
+The funding is provided at declining rates as follows:

-First year School Closed 100% of Small Schools by Necessity Funding
+First Year School Closed 100% of Small Schools by Necessity Funding

 Year 2 75%

 Year 3 50%

 Year 4 25%

 Year 5 0%